koderunnersml/website/content/blog/2018-semantic-slot-filling-part-1.md

 A **Grammar** is defined as a set of production rules which are used to generate strings of a language, which in this case may be a **Regular** or a **Context Free Language**.

 In this case we would use a Context Free Grammar(CFG) to do Semantic Slot Filling.
-Effectlively we can always chose to use Context Free Grammars since they are a superset of Regular Grammar.
+Effectively we can always chose to use Context Free Grammars since they are a super-set of Regular Grammar.

 Let us consider the following CFG:
 ```
 S -> SHOW BUSES ORIGIN DESTINATION DATE|...
 SHOW -> show me|i want|can i see|...
 BUSES -> bus|a bus|buses
-ORGIN -> from CITY
+ORIGIN -> from CITY
 DESTINATION -> to CITY
 CITY -> kolkata|bhubaneshwar|Ahmedabad|...
 DATE -> sunday|monday|...|saturday